bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 ## Update TFT Firmware

-The TFT firmware update is done in three steps and includes up to four elements:
+The TFT firmware update includes up to four elements and is done in three steps:

 ### **ELEMENTS:**